NBISweden/simpred/README.md

 | Sc9M7eS_1_HRSCAF_2     | 463630 | T   | C   | missense_variant | MODERATE  | mRNA20770  | Asn    | 923      | Ser    | N             | S             | 0.33   | 0.62          | 0.56          | 0.21     | 0.28 |

 **Note:** The exchaneability relation is non-symmetrical and, thus, we provide the value for both reference -> variant (`exchgb_ref_var`) and the variant -> reference (`exchgb_var_ref`) substitution.

+## Adding new descriptors
+By default, simpred from version 2.0 loads all descriptors stored as csv file in *./data* directory.
+If you want to add your own descriptor, follow the format of csv files in that folder.
+Importantly, the first line is the name of the descriptor as it will appear in the hash preceded by # symbol, e.g. #grantham.
+This has to be a single word, no spaces (underscores allowed though).
+All lines beginning with # will be treated as comment.
+Simpred automatically checks whether the descriptor is symmetric or not, i.e. if cost of Ref->Var substitution is the same as the cost of Var->Ref and in case of non-symmetric descriptor both values will be computed.

 ## References
 <a id="1">[1]</a> [Rudnicki WR, Komorowski J (2010).
 Feature Synthesis and Extraction for the Construction of Generalized Properties of Amino Acids.
 Rough Sets and Current Trends in Computing Vol.3066, ed Tsumoto S., Słowiński R., Komorowski J. G-BJ.
 (Springer, Berlin, Heidelberg), pp 786-791.](https://www.researchgate.net/publication/220801316_Feature_Synthesis_and_Extraction_for_the_Construction_of_Generalized_Properties_of_Amino_Acids)